jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 **Calculation of other income repayment obligations**

-### 90 Certain borrowers have no other income repayment obligations
-If a borrower's net income for the tax year is equal to or less than the annual repayment threshold, then the borrower has no other income repayment obligation for the tax year.

-### 91 Calculating borrower's other income repayment obligation
+### 90 Calculation of borrower's other income repayment obligation where salary or wages below threshold
 (1) Subsection (2) applies if, in relation to a tax year,— (a) this subpart applies to a borrower; and
-  (b) the borrower's net income is more than the annual repayment threshold.
+  (b) the gross income that the borrower derived from salary or wages is less than the annual repayment threshold.
-(2) The borrower's other income repayment obligation for a tax year must be calculated in accordance with the formula—a = (b × (c − d)) − ewhere—ais the amount of the borrower's other income repayment obligation for the tax yearbis the repayment percentagecis the amount of the borrower's net income for the tax yeardis the annual repayment thresholdeis the total amount of standard deductions made for the tax year.
+(2) The borrower’s other income repayment obligation for the tax year must be calculated in accordance with the formula—a = b × (c – d)where—ais the borrower’s other income repayment obligation for the tax yearbis the repayment percentagecis the income that the borrower derives from adjusted net income and from salary or wages for the tax yeardis the annual repayment threshold.
-(3) If the amount of the borrower's other income repayment obligation for the tax year is zero or less, the borrower has no other income repayment obligation for the tax year.
+(3) If the borrower’s other income repayment obligation for the tax year is zero or less, the borrower has no other income repayment obligation for the tax year.

+### 91 Calculation of borrower's other income repayment obligation where salary or wages equal to or above threshold
+(1) Subsection (2) applies if, in relation to a tax year,— (a) this subpart applies to a borrower; and
+  (b) the gross income that the borrower derived from salary or wages is equal to or more than the annual repayment threshold.
+(2) The borrower’s other income repayment obligation for the tax year must be calculated in accordance with the formula—a = b × cwhere—ais the borrower’s other income repayment obligation for the tax yearbis the repayment percentagecis the income that the borrower derives from adjusted net income for the tax year.

 **Payment of other income repayment obligations**